synesthesiam/2014-03-10-uva/lessons/swc-git/tutorial.md

 We do this by making the GitHub repository a [remote](glossary.html#remote_repository) for the local repository.
-The home page of the repository on GitHub includes the string we need to identify it:
+The home page of the repository on GitHub includes the string we need to identify it.

-FIXME: screenshot

 For now,
 we'll use the 'http' identifier,